-This may seem like common sense, but you’d be surprised at the number of test-takers who by-pass leaflets and posters distributed by school administrators.
+It may seem like common sense, but you’d be surprised at the number of candidates who by-pass leaflets and posters distributed by school administrators.
 But in most cases, school psychometricians are aware that not everyone is knowledgeable when it comes to what aptitude tests are, and what particular aptitude tests to expect.
 Thus, they would give their applicants tips on the coverage of their entrance exam, and where they plan to cut-off the passing score.
-These are important guidelines that every student must pay attention to before taking a College Entrance Exam.
+These are relevant guidelines that every student must pay attention to before taking a College Entrance Exam.

 Most aptitude tests are time-pressured; that is, you have a set amount of time for completion of all items in the battery.
-For a 40-item test, one hour is usually reserved, which means you have more or less a minute and half to answer a question.
-Budget your time appropriately; don’t spend too much time obsessing on an item you can’t answer when you’d gain more accomplishing items you find easy.
-You can always mark a question as one to return to in case you have more time.
+For a 40-item test, one hour is usually reserved, which means you have more or less a minute and a half to answer a question.
+Budget your time appropriately; don’t spend too much time obsessing on an item you can’t explain when you’d gain more accomplishing things you find comfortable.
+You can always mark a question as one to return to at the last free moments.

 By definition, an aptitude test requires no review of past lessons taken.
-After all, aptitude exams are about future potential, not previous learning.
+After all, aptitude exams are about future potential, not prior learning.
 However, a College Aptitude Test is the exception to this rule.
-Because primary and secondary education are considered as the building blocks of tertiary courses, schools require some degree of mastery of high school subjects before accepting an applicant to their college.
+Because primary and secondary education is considered as the building blocks of tertiary courses, schools require some degree of mastery of high school subjects before accepting an applicant to their college.

 One of the best armaments to take to a College Aptitude Test date is a relaxed and well-rested mind.
-You can’t perform numerical operations or verbal reasoning tasks optimally if your mind is stressed.
-Make sure you get adequate sleep the night before, and mind your diet.
+You can’t perform mathematical operations or verbal reasoning tasks optimally if your account is stressed.
+Make sure you get adequate sleep the night before and mind your diet.
 Just focus --- and all will be well.

 We find value in differences between learning, interpreting and overall opinions.
 Please share your thoughts freely about this topic, but always remain respectful.
 Thank you for your contribution.